-There are two individual pixel versus background difference relationships built into the algorithm, a "cosine scheme" and a 125 "scalar multiplier scheme" that are used on combination.
+There are two individual pixel versus background difference relationships built into the algorithm, a cosine scheme and a scalar multiplier scheme that are used on combination and utilize units of mm hr^{-1} .
 A pixel is identified as feature core if the value of the pixel exceeds the background by either adaptive threshold.
 If the pixel is only identified as a core with the scalar multiplier scheme, it is labeled as a faint feature.
-If it is identified as a core with the cosine scheme it is labeled as a strong feature.
+If it is identified as a core with the cosine scheme it is labeled as a strong

+- 135 feature.
 The cosine relationship has a decreasing threshold with increasing background value (Fig. 4a).
-The scalar multiplier scheme has an increasing threshold with increasing background value 4b).
-After extensive testing on many idealized and real examples from winter storms, we found that a combination of both types of adaptive thresholds was needed in order to detect the full range of reflectivity features from faint to strong.
+The cosine scheme uses simple and intuitive parameters to define a smooth, curved relationship between the background value and the difference threshold.
+The scalar multiplier scheme uses a difference threshold that increases linearly as the background value increases (Fig. 4b).
+This allows the scalar multiplier to pick up subtle features that are not very distinct from the background when the background values are small (i.e. in regions of weak precipitation).
+For example, for a background value of 1 mm hr^{-1} , the - cosine scheme threshold is 1.4 mm hr^{-1} while the scalar scheme threshold is 0.5 mm hr^{-1} .
+After extensive testing on many 140 idealized and real examples from winter storms, we found that a combination of both types of adaptive thresholds was needed in order to detect the full range of reflectivity features from faint to strong.
 The cosine scheme only identifies objects that are very distinct from the background, while the scalar multiplier scheme identifies objects that are both very distinct and not very distinct.
-We chose the particular equations described here as they were both intuitive and easy to tune.
+We chose the particular equations described here as they were both intuitive and easy to tune. - 145

-The cosine scheme's decreasing difference threshold with increasing background value is described in Equation 1 where S represents the snow rate at a pixel, S{average} represents the background average snow rate, a represents a maximum possible difference value corresponding when the background average value is 0 mm hr-1 and b represents the background average value where the corresponding difference threshold is zero.
+The cosine scheme's decreasing difference threshold with increasing background value is described in Equation 1 where Srepresents the snow rate at a pixel, $S{average}$ represents the background average snow rate, a represents a maximum possible difference value corresponding when the background average value is 0 mm hr^{-1} and b represents the background average value where the corresponding difference threshold is zero.